British Values Statement

 - All pupils participate in daily collective worship.
 Assemblies cover themes that have a spiritual, moral, social and cultural significance to pupils from all backgrounds, faiths and beliefs, including those with no religious beliefs.

-- External speakers from different religious backgrounds, including Baptist, Jewish, Hindu and Sikh, are invited to assemblies to inform children and staff of various religious practises and beliefs.
+- External speakers from different religious backgrounds, including Christian, Jewish, Hindu, Muslim and Sikh, are invited to assemblies to inform children and staff of various religious practises and beliefs.

 - Celebrating festivals and special days throughout the year, including Christmas, Chinese New Year, Diwali, St George’s Day and Remembrance Day.

 - Children and staff attend a church service for Christmas at the local Baptist Church.

 - Parents from different cultural and religious backgrounds are invited to join in with all the cultural and religious events.

 - Religious Education is taught to all pupils across all key stages using Hillingdon’s agreed syllabus and the school’s scheme of work.
 This promotes pupils’ understanding of and respect for different faiths and beliefs.

 - Pupils are given time to celebrate major religious festivals with their families, such as Hanukah, Diwali and Eid.

 - Spiritual, moral, social and cultural development is promoted through PSHE and other cross-curricular themes.